Fenrikur/YARDisGB/README.md

 - and others …
 - A short list of some public dictionary APIs can be found at: <https://github.com/public-apis/public-apis#dictionaries>

+TODO: Documentation for new offline dictionaries using the dictionary://language URL scheme.

 #### Word Morphing Configuration

 ```js